gregorycave/graph-traversal/README.md

 # graph-traversal
-A collection of various examples of graph traversal algorithms
+A collection of graph traversal algorithms built using the Python programming language